eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/no-extra-parens/README._js_.md

 - `"enforceForFunctionPrototypeMethods": false` allows extra parentheses around immediate `.call` and `.apply` method calls on function expressions and around function expressions in the same context.
 - `"allowParensAfterCommentPattern": "any-string-pattern"` allows extra parentheses preceded by a comment that matches a regular expression.
 - `"nestedConditionalExpressions": false` allows extra parentheses in nested conditional(ternary) expressions
+- `"allowNodesInSpreadElement": []` allows extra parentheses to be added to nodes within the spread syntax

 ### all